Jobs for the Environment — NYPIRG’s Canvass

 About the Job

-Canvassers earn $17.25 per hour in New York City and Long Island, and $16.25 in all other offices, with additional bonuses and ample opportunities for advancement.
+Canvassers earn $17.25 per hour in New York City and $16.25 in all other offices, with additional bonuses and ample opportunities for advancement.
 Being a part of the NYPIRG canvass increases your knowledge of environmental and social issues and gives you concrete skills and experience for careers in the nonprofit, environmental, and advocacy fields.
 Qualified candidates...

 • Are energetic and ready to help grow a movement and stop climate change.